mmbman/Katagiri/1982-12-22-Blue-Cliff-Record-Case-38-Talk-1.md

 > At that time there was a certain Elder Lu P’i who came forth and said, “I have the workings of the Iron Ox: please, Teacher, do not impress the seal.”

 This is Elder Lu P’i who came forth and said, “I have the workings of the Iron Ox.”
 This statement is exactly imitated.
 So he said, “Please, Teacher, do not impress the seal” – because I am already Iron Ox.
-Iron Ox is...
 Should I press down the seal?
 And then simultaneously take it away?
 Or should I press down the seal and leave it there?
 Which is right?
 Which is wrong?
-Iron Ox by the river, is it dead?
+The Iron Ox by the river, is it dead?
 Yes, it’s dead; but it’s not dead.
-It’s alive?
+Is it alive?
 It’s not alive; it’s dead because [it’s an] Iron Ox.
 But is the so-called Iron Ox dead?
-No. It’s really close relation with human beings, protecting the Yellow River.
+No. It has a really close relation with human beings, protecting the Yellow River.
 If so, it’s alive.
 So which is right?
 Can we say the Iron Ox is alive?
-No, it’s wrong.
+No, that’s wrong.
 But in a sense, it’s right.
-Or the Iron Ox is dead...
-It’s right, but it’s wrong.
+Or the Iron Ox is dead: it’s right, but it’s wrong.
 So finally, nothing to say.

-So, ““I have the workings of the Iron Ox” is I am already present right in the middle of emptiness, without leaving any trace.
-So please don’t press me.
-Don’t press the seal down on my life, you are Iron Ox, which is dead, or which is alive.
+So, “I have the workings of the Iron Ox” means I am already present right in the middle of emptiness, without leaving any trace.
+So please, don’t press me.
+Don’t press the seal down on my life, [I am] Iron Ox, which is dead, or which is alive.

 #### 47:38